amirdaraby/Smallit-api/README.md

 ## How to use ?

-clone project and run `make` command in root directory
+just run `make` command in root directory

 ---